carsten-langer/cloud-developer-capstone/README.md

 ## Prepared statements

 ### Get all recipes
-Gets all recipes of the user represented by the JWT token.
+Gets all recipe items of the user represented by the JWT token.
 Built-in tests check on HTTP return code 200 and schema of the answer.

-### Create recipe
+### Create recipe item
-Creates a new recipe for the user represented by the JWT token.
+Creates a new recipe item for the user represented by the JWT token.
 Built-in tests check on HTTP return code 201 and schema of the answer.

-### Create recipe - Malformed
+### Create recipe item - malformed
+A malformed recipe creation request which will be rejected by API gateway schema checks.
+Built-in tests check on HTTP return code 400 and content of failure message.

+### Update recipe item
+Updates a new recipe item for the user represented by the JWT token.
+Built-in tests check on HTTP return code 204.

+### Update recipe item - malformed
-Creates a malformed request for a new recipe which will be rejected by API gateway schema checks.
+A malformed recipe update request which will be rejected by API gateway schema checks.
 Built-in tests check on HTTP return code 400 and content of failure message.